thirdweb-dev/js/.changeset/dull-planets-sneeze.md

 "thirdweb": patch
 ---

-Removes deprecated template options from the CLI
+Removes deprecated template options from the CLI, specifically PWA Vite, Express, and React